MoseleyBioinformaticsLab/manuscript.peakCharacterization/README.md

     * lung_data: outputs related to the lung data
 * lungcancer_all: scripts related to running all the NSCLC files on remote machines.
   * assignments: all of the assignment files from the NSCLC samples in JSON form.
-* ftms_artifacts/peaklists: the peak lists from XCalibur for all of the NSCLC samples in JSON form.
+* ftms_artifacts/peaklists: the peak lists from Xcalibur for all of the NSCLC samples in JSON form.

 ## Notes on Re-Running Pieces